 Hitachi Powdered Metals (USA), while the dominant Valve Guide supplier in North America, also manufactures Structural parts (timing pulleys, sprockets/VCT, and sensor plates) primarily for the automotive industry.
 The remainder of our product line supports motorcycle and lawn & garden applications.

-Hitachi Powdered Metals (USA) is owned by Hitachi Powdered Metals Co., LTD of Japan, the largest powdered-metal company in Asia.
-As our parent company, Hitachi supports all North American operations with materials development, intricate tool design, and functional engine testing.
+Hitachi Powdered Metals (USA) is owned by Hitachi Chemical Co., LTD of Japan, a prominent powdered-metal company in Asia.
+As our parent company, Hitachi Chemical supports all North American operations with materials development, intricate tool design, and functional engine testing.
 This ensures Hitachi Powdered Metals (USA)'s abilities to meet rigorous demands of the market.

-Around 1977, Hitachi Powdered Metals (Japan) began exporting powdered metal products to the U.S. market.
+Around 1977, Hitachi Chemical began exporting powdered metal products to the U.S. market.
 As the business increased, it became apparent that local production facilities would be required to provide adequate service to North American customers.
 With that goal in mind, Hitachi Powdered Metals began a feasibility study for a U.S. plant in 1986.

 In April 1987, thirty acres of land were acquired in Greensburg, Indiana, and Sintering Technologies, Inc. was formed.
 At the time, Sintering Technologies, Inc. was a joint venture between Hitachi Powdered Metals of Matsudo, Japan; Cummins Engine Company of Columbus, Indiana; and Hitachi Metals America of Purchase, New York.
 Hitachi Powdered Metals' participation in Sintering Technologies, Inc. was the result of a need for local production capability for products which various U.S. customers, including Cummins Engine Company, were importing from Japan.
 Cummins' desire was for improved access to the advances in powdered metal technology.
 The supplier/customer relationship provided the forum for initial discussion in 1986.